pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 # Homeopathy and Other Species

-Contradictions fascinate me.
-They make us human — yet we also crave resolution.
-We name them in others, but rarely face our own.
+Contradictions fascinate me - theie disguise much clearer in others.

 They live quietly inside us, stitched into habit, barely tugging at the seams.
 Left alone, they settle in - some for a life.